EdwardGillard/SEI-Project-4/README.md

 I think my main takeaway from this project is that dating app logic is trickier than I anticipated, **but** console logging my way through that logic was a valuable use of my time and steep learning curve.

 I gained alot of good experience during this project.
-Enhansing my knowledge of React to create the app solely in React Hooks was an interesting endeavour and I have gained a better understanding of how to create and set state in a new format.
+Enhancing my knowledge of React to create the app solely in React Hooks was an interesting endeavour and I have gained a better understanding of how to create and set state in a new format.

 -----------------------